Find out more about the Florida Black Bears

 Did you know?

 Since the 1980s, the black bear population has been expanding along with our human population.
-Florida has grown from 5 million residents in 1960 to almost 20 million today and is projected to reach almost 36 million by 2060.
+Florida has grown from 5 million residents in 1960 to 20 million today and is projected to reach almost 36 million by 2060.
 Urban sprawl is encroaching on traditionally remote areas, bringing people into prime bear habitat.
 As a result, bears and people are encountering each other more than ever.

 The mere presence of a black bear does not represent a problem.
 In fact, living in black bear country can provide unique and rewarding experiences!
 The best way to enjoy our wildlife is to keep them wild and away from food sources like garbage, pet food, and bird seed.

 Here are some quick facts you should know about bears.
 For more information, see the above links!

 - Black bears are the only species of bear found in Florida.

 - FWC biologists estimate that there are approximately 4,030 black bears in Florida.